pyli2019/516x-pli/README.md

 ![alt text](https://raw.githubusercontent.com/pyli2019/516x-pli/master/6.PNG?raw=true "6")

+The model is good at predicting temperature
 ### Limitations

-Only one year of weather data was applied in training the model, which may not be sufficient
+Only one year of weather data was applied in training the model, which may not be sufficient.

 ### Class Exercise